tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 You, as a reader, just benefited from a few things:

 1. The code was actually executed by the R interpreter, because this post is generated from an `.Rmd` document.
-I am probably not wasting your time with fictional or incomplete code.
+I am probably not misleading you, intentionally or by accident, with fictional or incomplete code.

 2. You got to see the actual result without firing up R yourself and executing this code locally.
 Many R veterans will instantly recognize what's going on and be able to provide some useful explanation at this point.